 All our homies LOVE HubSpot.
 No doubt, it's a reliable CRM and marketing automation platform.
 In fact, Factors.ai integrates seamlessly with HubSpot to deliver full-path analytics and attribution across campaigns, website, and CRM.
 That being said, HubSpot’s own in-platform analytics and attribution engine, is fraught with serious limitations.
 The following article highlights these issues with HubSpot — and how you can overcome them with Factors.ai.
 Ultimately, we find Factors.ai to be a far better fit for data-driven B2B marketers.

 Before we jump into the limitations of HubSpot analytics and attribution, it’s only fair to address a couple of positives.
 Although premium reporting (advanced analytics, revenue attribution, etc) is only available on HubSpot’s enterprise plans, it delivers a robust range of multi-touch attribution models in a simple, user-friendly framework.
-Additionally, if your company uses HubSpot CRM, MAP, and life cycles stages religiously in unison, HubSpot could possibly be an effective all-in-one solution for reporting.
-As we shall now see, however, most teams do not use HubSpot in the pristine and exclusive manner that’s required for it to function well.
+Additionally, if your company uses HubSpot CRM, MAP, and life cycles stages religiously, HubSpot could possibly be an effective all-in-one solution for reporting.
+As we shall now see, however, most teams do not use HubSpot in the dedicated manner that’s required for it to function well.

 One glaring limitation with HubSpot’s in-platform analytics solution is its rigidity around the sales funnel — and especially its life cycle stages.
 HubSpot analytics only offers fixed definitions for events and stages along the customer journey — Subscriber, Lead, MQL, SQL, Opportunity, Customer, and Evangelist.
 Now, this set of stages may fit in perfectly with your organization’s funnel structure; but in reality, most B2B teams follow unique customer stages based on the nuance and particulars of their business model.
 B2B SaaS firms for example, may care about including a “Demo Done” stage to flag high intent leads.
 HubSpot’s analytics engine does not provide the flexibility to include, or even edit lifecycle stages to match this preferences.